-Complete Guide
+Complete Energy Broker Guide

 Energy brokers help individuals and businesses find the best deals for electricity and gas in deregulated markets.
 There are two main types of energy brokers: residential energy brokers, who work with individual households, and commercial energy brokers, who work with businesses.
-This article focuses on commercial energy brokers—what they do and how they earn money.
+This article focuses on commercial energy brokers, what they do and how they earn money.
 Residential energy brokers operate similarly but work with a different type of customer.

 Energy brokers act as go-betweens in deregulated energy markets, enabling transactions between retail energy providers (REPs) and end customers.
 In deregulated electricity or natural gas markets, REPs purchase energy from wholesalers and sell it to retail customers.
 REP charges are often included on customers’ local utility bills, even if they purchase energy from a third-party source or REP. Customers enter into retail energy supply agreements with REPs that specify terms such as price and duration of supply.

-Confused by Deregulated Energy Markets?
+Confused By Deregulated Energy Markets?

 01